John Manners (cricketer): Second World War service

 He took command of the destroyer HMS Viceroy in December 1943, while she was being refitted at Jarrow.
 After a few weeks aboard Viceroy, Manners was seconded to HMS Watchman at Derry, after her captain had fallen ill and an officer with experience was required to replace him.
 He returned to command Viceroy after six weeks, with the destroyer joining the Rosyth Escort Force on anti-aircraft and anti-E-boat duties escorting convoys in the North Sea which were carrying supplies from the Firth of Forth to London.
 Viceroy was escorting a convoy on 11 April 1945, when the tanker SS Athelduke which was carrying 12,600 lt of molasses was hit by a torpedo from the German submarine U-1274 near the Farne Islands, causing two detonations to rock the ship.
-The water being too deep for mines made the cause of the explosions a submarine's torpedoes, with him realising the convoy was under attack from a U-boat he turned the ship to port and took off in pursuit, obtaining a contact at 2,200 yd.
-Manners commanded an urgent attack with depth charges set to “shallow”, the detonation of which temporarily knocked out the electrics aboard Viceroy.
+The water being too deep for mines made the cause of the explosions a submarine's torpedoes: realising the convoy was under attack from a U-boat, he turned the ship to port and took off in pursuit, obtaining a contact at 2,200 yd.
+Manners commanded an urgent attack with depth charges set to "shallow", the detonation of which temporarily knocked out the electrics aboard Viceroy.
 Ten minutes later power was restored and a second attack on the U-boat was made, which brought oil to the surface.
 Reckoning that the U-boat had been sunk at a depth of 250 m, a third depth-charge set to "deep" caused a prolonged detonation and brought more oil to the surface.
 He proceeded to deploy a marker buoy and set off to catch up with the remainder of the convoy.